srishtiarora93/DevOps_Project/README.md

 The production infrastructure and deployment pipeline should support the following properties,

 #### Deploy software to the production environment after build, testing, and analysis stage
 The previous milestone included the ability to trigger a build using Jenkins whenever changes are pushed to git.
 We are using docker container to deploy our Climbing grade application after the build is successful.
+Overall there are three containers running one for each proxy, production and canary.

 #### Configure a production environment automatically